Preston Sturges: Early life

 In 1916, he worked as a runner for New York stock brokers, a position he obtained through Solomon Sturges.
 The next year, he enlisted in the United States Army Air Service, and graduated as a lieutenant from Camp Dick in Texas without seeing action.
 While at camp, Sturges wrote an essay, "Three Hundred Words of Humor", which was printed in the camp newspaper, becoming his first published work.
-Returning from camp, Sturges picked up a managing position at the Desti Emporium in New York, a store owned by his mother's fourth husband.
-He spent eight years (1919–1927) there, until he married the first of his four wives, Estelle De Wolfe.
+Returning from camp, in 1919 Sturges picked up a managing position at the Desti Emporium in New York, a store owned by his mother's fourth husband.
+He spent eight years there, until he married Estelle De Wolfe.

 Sturges's 1928 turn to playwriting was accidental.
-While on a date with a young actress of certain renown, the actress informed Sturges that while she had pretended to find him witty and charming, she actually considered him a bore.
+While on a date with a young actress of certain renown, she informed Sturges that while she had pretended to find him witty and charming, she actually considered him a bore.
 "The only reason I'm going out with you, sir, is for the same reason that a scientist embraces a guinea pig; I just like to try my situations out on you to see how they turn out."
 She claimed that the dramatic research was for a play she was writing.
 Outraged, Sturges told her that if she could write a play, he could write a play, but that his would be better and run longer.
-Within two months, he had written his first play: The Guinea Pig, only to find out that she wasn't writing a play at all, and that she was surprised and flattered that he had taken her ravings so seriously.
+Within two months, he had written his first play, The Guinea Pig, only to find out that she wasn't writing a play at all, and that she was surprised and flattered that he had taken her ravings so seriously.